 But she believes the increase in cases she’s observed is more often the result of stopping antibiotics too soon.
 “This increases bacterial resistance and the likelihood of reinfection.
 It’s also important to do a culture to adequately cover for the particular strain of staph, and this may require more than one antibiotic,” Day added.

 The CDC Active Bacterial Core surveillance (ABCs) program monitors diseases like MRSA.
-The CDC has not published prevalence data on community-based MSRA in a number of years, but has stated that rates of MRSA infections have risen rapidly in the past 10 years.
+The CDC has not published prevalence data on community-based MSRA in a number of years, but has

 In 2005, there were about 14 million outpatient visits to doctors’ offices and emergency clinics for suspected S. aureus skin and soft tissue infections in the U.S., according to a study published in the Annals of Internal Medicine.